daniyal-f-s/usr-reg/README.md

 login and registration basic form using html and css.

-Download all files and keep them in the same folder, then open any html file in a browser. or edit the html fil as you like :)
+Download all files and keep them in the same folder, then open any html file in a browser.
+Or edit the html file as you like :)